danielkwan2004/ip/docs/README.md

 Not yet.
 Delete and re-add the task for now.

 **Q: Can I use spaces in the find keyword?**
-No - `find` accepts a single word to keep search simple.
-You can use spaces front and back, provided there is no word (or letter) that follows behind.
+No – `find` accepts exactly one word (no internal spaces).
+Leading or trailing whitespace is trimmed.

 ---
 Happy tasking with ChatTPG!